entando/entando-bundle-cli/README.md

 ## `entando-bundle-cli ms rm NAME`

-Removes a microservice component from the current bundle
+Remove a microservice component from the current bundle

 ```
 USAGE